California Tax Debt Forgiveness: Is It a Real Thing?

 - Pay in Full – You pay the debt in its entirety.

 When it comes to a payment plan or pay in full, you might also qualify for penalty abatement.
 These are hard to get, but if the facts are in your favor you may have a chance.
 You must prove there was a “reasonable cause” for you to get an abatement.
 It is not as easy as the IRS’ first-time penalty abatement based on prior compliance.
 A penalty abatement technically would be a bit of a California tax debt forgiveness as well but for usually much less than an Offer in Compromise.

 Consult a Licensed Tax Attorney if You Are Unsure Where You Stand

 Many tax relief firms out there will tell you that you have a great chance of getting California tax debt forgiveness via an Offer in Compromise.
-Usually the odds are slim.
+Usually, the odds are slim.
 Make sure you talk to an attorney that handles tax issues specifically.
 Many people that get an IRS Offer in Compromise don’t end up with an FTB Offer in Compromise.
-If the FTB debt is not that large, often its much cheaper to just put that case into a payment plan and pay someone to handle the larger IRS debt.
+If the FTB debt is not that large, often much cheaper to just put that case into a payment plan and pay someone to handle the larger IRS debt.
 Most FTB debt is accompanied by IRS debt.
-Unfortunately, usually it is the IRS that will settle and not the FTB.
+Unfortunately, usually, it is the IRS that will settle and not the FTB.

 If you owe more than $20,000 to the FTB or IRS, give us a call at (888) 515-4829 and press 1 for a free consultation with one of our tax attorneys.
 We have handled many FTB cases and can give you a realistic outlook on your case.
 You can also visit our sign-up page or call us at (888) 515-4829 for us to contact you.
 We guarantee to beat the rates of any radio advertised or television advertised firms.